There are no happy endings.

 MDLive provides access to psychiatrists who can prescribe and manage psychiatric medications.

-I originally shared these resources with the subscribers of my weekly newsletter.
+I originally shared these resources with the subscribers of my newsletter.
 If you’d like to be among the privileged to get content such as this, unreleased novel sneak peeks, writing resources and other goodies, subscribe here.
-Enjoy and above all, be well.
+Enjoy and, above all, be well.